carolwong492/carolwong492.github.io/essays/going-forward.md

 However, as my group and I discussed the topic more, I soon realized the topic wasn't as clear-cut as I initially thought.
 While the technology itself could be unethical, that doesn't mean the act of working for this company is unethical as well.
 There's a lot of social and economic factors that come into play when trying to decide what is good and what is bad.

 This experience really opened my eyes to how the morality of a given action isn't so easily decided, and that everyone will hold their own views on what is right and wrong.
 In the cases of technology, because it is so new, we are currently in the process of what is the pros and cons of every action and how they can hurt or help people.

+## What the Future Holds
+I'm still interested in going into web development, and this class only increased my interest in the subject.
+Learning specific tools that those in the field use or ethical decisions they encounter has given me a lot of useful information into how the industry works and helped me better imagine what my future is going to look like.